postwait/esoteric-curio/content/writes/entrepreneur-protip.md

 of that advice was (in my opinion) bad.
 What better way to fix this than add my own!

-I started by first business OmniTI{% sidebar-link omniti %} in 1997 and then proceeded to found three other companies: Fontdeck{% sidebar-link fontdeck %}, MessageSystems{% sidebar-link messagesystems %}, and Circonus{% sidebar-link circonus %}.
+I started by first business OmniTI in 1997 and then proceeded to found three other companies: Fontdeck, MessageSystems, and Circonus.
 I've been around a bit and understand the stresses of growing a company from nothing (no funding) as well as from taking rounds of financing and leveraging debt.

-{% sidebar omniti %}
 ### OmniTI

 OmniTI is a company that provides expert consulting in the realm of Internet scalability and performance.
 It has served over 15% of the largest websites in the world (Alexa top 100).
 [learn more...](http://omniti.com/)
-{% endsidebar %}

-{% sidebar fontdeck %}
 ### Fontdeck

 Is a boutique web font CDN allowing web designers to leverage their favorite fonts to build beautiful and high-performance web site.
 [learn more...](http://fontdeck.com/)
-{% endsidebar %}

-{% sidebar messagesystems %}
 ### MessageSystems

 The world's leading provider of digital messaging infrastructure software and cloud services. [learn more...](http://www.messagesystems.com/)
-{% endsidebar %}

-{% sidebar circonus %}
 ### Circonus

 Solving tomorrow's monitoring problems today.
 Leveraging most scalable and numerically capable time-series database available, we make sense of telemetry data. [learn more...](http://www.circonus.com/)
-{% endsidebar %}

 So... here's my advice. (hint: nothing to do with finance)